sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 In particular, notice the following:

-- **DASH API** shall be exposed as gNMI interface as part of the SONiC DASH container (aka as SDN container).
+- **DASH API** shall be exposed as gNMI interface as part of the DASH container (aka as SDN container).
 - **DASH clients** shall configure SONiC via gRPC get/set calls.
 - **gNMI container** has the config backend to translate/write  DASH objects to